Lubbock Christian University

 Emotional Support Animal Policy

 Lubbock Christian University is committed to providing reasonable accommodations to qualified individuals with disabilities.
-Students who seek to bring an emotional support animal to campus housing, should contact the Disability Services Office in the Center for Student Success to discuss requests.
+Students who seek to bring an emotional support animal to campus housing, should contact the Accessibility Services Office in the Center for Student Success to discuss requests.
 This office will determine whether having the animal on campus is a reasonable accommodation for the student on an individual basis, based on documentation provided.
+Questions or concerns can be directed to the Accessibility Services Office, located in the CSS, Room 117.

 Mentoring